AndrewEdmonds11/TrkQual/README.md

 Create the ```.dat``` and ```.hxx``` file that we need in Offline

- root -l -b CreateInference.C\(\"trkqual\"\)
+ root -l -b CreateInference.C\(\"TrkQual_ANN1\"\)

-and copy them to the correct places

- cp code/trkqual.dat ../Offline/TrkDiag/data/
+If you did not change the model, then you just need to copy the .dat file to Offline with an updated version number

- cp code/trkqual.hxx ../Offline/TrkDiag/inc/
+ cp code/TrkQual_ANN1.dat ../Offline/TrkDiag/data/TrkQual_ANN1_vX.dat

-Make sure features are updated in the TrackQuality module
+and make sure that the new .dat file is used in the TrackQuality module.

+If you did change the model, then you need to copy both the .hxx and .dat file

+ cp code/TrkQual_ANN2.hxx ../Offline/TrkDiag/inc/TrkQual_ANN2.hxx
+ cp code/TrkQual_ANN2.dat ../Offline/TrkDiag/data/TrkQual_ANN2_v1.dat

+and make sure that the new model is implemented correctly the TrackQuality module.